DirkMueller8/ISO-IEC-24772-Table1_id_17/README.md

 ## Good Coding Principles acc. to ISO/IEC 24772-1:2024

-**Standard:**
+### Standard:###
 ISO/IEC 24772-1:
 Programming languages — Avoiding vulnerabilities in programming languages — Part 1: Language-independent catalogue of vulnerabilities

 ### Good Coding Recommendation
-"Beware of short-circuiting behaviour when expressions with side effects are used on the right side of a short-circuited Boolean expression, since a left-hand expression evaluating to false, dictates that the right-hand expression, including function calls with side effects, will not be evaluated."
+"Beware of short-circuiting behaviour when expressions with side effects are used on the right side of a short-circuited Boolean expression, since a left-hand expression evaluating to false, dictates that the right-hand expression, including function calls with side effects, will not be evaluated.", in Table 1, Number 17, on p.
+29

 ### Theory around the Example
 #### Short-circuit AND (&&)